-The JANUARY 2017 Visa Bulletin summarizes “Application Final Action Dates” (consistent with prior Visa Bulletins) and “Dates for Filing Applications,” which indicate when immigrant visa applicants should be notified to assemble and submit required documentation to the National Visa Center (NVC) with regard to Family-Based Priority Dates (FB).
+The March 2018 Visa Bulletin summarizes “Application Final Action Dates” and “Dates for Filing Applications.”
+These indicate when to notify immigrant visa applicants to assemble and submit required documentation to the National Visa Center (NVC) regarding Family-Based Priority Dates (FB).

-Unless otherwise indicated in this Visa Bulletin, individuals seeking to file applications for adjustment of status with US Citizenship and Immigration Services (USCIS) must use the “Application Final Action Dates” charts below to determine when they can file such applications.
-This Bulletin may indicate the ability for such individuals to instead use the “Dates for Filing Visa Applications” charts when USCIS determines that there are more immigrant visas available for the fiscal year than there are known applicants for such visas.
+Unless otherwise indicated in this Visa Bulletin, individuals seeking to file applications for adjustment of status with USCIS must use the “Application Final Action Dates” charts below to determine when they can file such applications.
+This Bulletin may indicate whether such individuals may instead use the “Dates for Filing Visa Applications” charts when USCIS determines that more immigrant visas are available for the fiscal year than known applicants for such visas.

-Consular officers must report documentarily qualified applicants for numerically limited visas to the Department of State (immigrant visa processing, or IV processing); USCIS reports applicants for adjustment of status (I-485 application for the green card in the United States).
-Allocations in the charts below have been made, to the extent possible, in chronological order of reported priority dates, for demand received by December 12, 2016.
-If all demand could not be satisfied, the category or foreign state in which demand was excessive has been deemed “oversubscribed.”
-The cut-off date for an oversubscribed category is the priority date of the first applicant who could not be reached within the numerical limits.
+Consular officers must report documentarily qualified applicants for numerically limited visas to DoS (immigrant visa processing or IV processing).
+USCIS reports applicants for adjustment of status (I-485 application for the green card in the US).
+To the extent possible, the Visa Office has made allocations in the charts below in chronological order of reported priority dates, for demand received by February 09, 2018.
+If they could not satisfy all demand, they have deemed the category or foreign state with excessive demand as “oversubscribed.”
+The cut-off date for an oversubscribed category is the priority date of the first applicant who is not within numerical limits.

-If it becomes necessary during the monthly allocation process to retrogress a cut-off date, supplemental requests for numbers will be honored only if the priority date falls within the new cut-off date announced in this bulletin.
-Should an annual limit be reached, the preference category will immediately become “unavailable”, and no further requests for numbers will be honored.
+If retrogression of a cut-off date during the monthly allocation process becomes necessary, the Visa Office (VO) will honor supplemental requests for numbers only if a priority date falls within the new cut-off date announced in this Visa Bulletin.
+Should an annual limit be reached, the preference category will immediately become “unavailable”, and the Visa Office will honor no further requests for visa numbers.

-*NOTE: For JANUARY 2017, F2A numbers EXEMPT FROM PER-COUNTRY LIMIT are available to applicants from all countries with priority dates earlier than 08MAR15.
-F2A numbers SUBJECT to per-country limit are available to applicants chargeable to all countries EXCEPT MEXICO with priority dates beginning 08MAR15 and earlier than 22MAR15.
+*NOTE: For March 2018, F2A numbers EXEMPT FROM PER-COUNTRY LIMIT are available to applicants from all countries with priority dates earlier than 01MAR16.
+F2A numbers SUBJECT to per-country limit are available to applicants chargeable to all countries EXCEPT MEXICO with priority dates beginning 01MAR16 and earlier than 22MAR16.
 (All F2A numbers provided for MEXICO are exempt from the per-country limit.)

 Click here to see if USCIS has determined whether you can use this chart instead of the “Application Final Action Dates” chart above for filing applications for adjustment of status this month with USCIS.

-The cut-off date for an oversubscribed category is the priority date of the first applicant who could not be reached within the numerical limits.
-Only applicants with priority dates earlier than the cut-off date may be allotted an immigrant visa number.
-If it becomes necessary during the monthly allocation process for the Visa Office (VO) to retrogress a cut-off date, supplemental requests for numbers will be honored only if the priority date falls within the new cut-off date announced in the Department of State Visa Bulletin.
+The cut-off date for an oversubscribed category is the priority date of the first applicant who is not within numerical limits.
+The Visa Office may allot an immigrant visa number only to applicants with priority dates earlier than the cut-off date.
+If it becomes necessary during the monthly allocation process for the Visa Office (VO) to retrogress a cut-off date, the VO will honor supplemental requests only if the priority date falls within the new cut-off date announced in the Department of State Visa Bulletin.

 Section 201 of the Immigration and Nationality Act (INA) sets an annual minimum family-sponsored preference limit of 226,000.
 The worldwide level for annual employment-based preference immigrants is at least 140,000.
-INA §202 prescribes that the per-country limit for preference immigrants is set at 7% of the total annual family-sponsored and employment-based preference limits, i.e., 25,620.
-The dependent area limit is set at 2%, or 7,320.
+INA §202 sets the per-country limit for preference immigrants at 7% of the total annual family-sponsored and employment-based preference limits, i.e., 25,620.
+The dependent area limit is 2%, or 7,320.

-INA § 203(e) provides that family-sponsored and employment-based preference visas be issued to eligible immigrants in the order in which a petition has been filed.
-INA §203(d) provides that spouses and children of preference immigrants are entitled to the same status, and the same order of consideration, if accompanying or following to join the principal immigrant.
+INA § 203(e) provides that the Visa Office issue family-sponsored and employment-based preference visas to eligible immigrants in the order in which they file an application.
+INA §203(d) entitles spouses and children of preference immigrants to the same status, and the same order of consideration, if such spouses and children accompany or follow to join the principal immigrant.
 The immigrant visa prorating provisions of INA §202(e) apply to allocations for a foreign state or dependent area when visa demand exceeds the per-country limit.
-These provisions apply at present to the following oversubscribed chargeability areas: CHINA-mainland born, INDIA, MEXICO, and PHILIPPINES.
+At present, these provisions apply to the following oversubscribed chargeability areas: CHINA-mainland born, EL SALVADOR, GUATEMALA, HONDURAS, INDIA, MEXICO, and PHILIPPINES.

-On the chart below, the listing of a date for any class indicates that that class is oversubscribed; “C” means current, i.e., numbers are available for all qualified applicants; and “U” means unavailable, i.e., no numbers are available.
+On the chart below, the listing of a date for any class indicates that that class is oversubscribed; “C” means current, i.e., numbers are available for all qualified applicants; and “U” means unavailable, i.e., no available numbers.
 (NOTE: Numbers are available only for applicants whose priority dates are earlier than the cut-off date listed below.)

 Note that many applicants have priority dates earlier than the listed cut-off dates.
 A cut-off date does not mean that everyone with a priority date before such date has already processed their case to conclusion and received a visa.